luiseduardo1/Cormen-Algorithms-Data-Structures/Algorithms/Sorts/Quicksort/README.md

 - Despite the slow worst-case running time, quicksort is often the best practical choice for sorting because it's efficient on the average (and sorts in place).
 - It is a popular algorithm for sorting large input arrays.
+- It's a good algorithm if the data input is well mixed but not if it's almost already sorted.

 ## Pseudocode